Last Updated on November 16, 2022 by Dave Schoenbeck

 Calculating Customer Acquisition Cost (CAC)

-Most finance experts agree that the cost of customer acquisition is the entire cost of sales and marketing for a given period, including your sales force headcount, commissions paid, and sales and marketing expenses, all divided by your number of paying clients.
+Most finance experts agree that customer acquisition costs the entire cost of sales and marketing for a given period, including your sales force headcount, commissions paid, and sales and marketing expenses, all divided by your number of paying clients.
 Here’s that equation in a more visual way:

 Sales & Marketing Costs (i.e. Headcount + Commissions Paid + Media & Misc.
 Expenses)